The Instant Pot scores 8.7/10 on our Time-to-Table Scale versus 2.1/10 for the slow cooker. The Instant Pot is faster on every meal we tested and.

 The slow cooker wins on UNATTENDED CONVENIENCE.
 Load it at 8 AM, dinner is ready at 6 PM.
 The negative Time-to-Table Scores measure the wrong thing for slow cooker users — they are not trying to cook faster, they are trying to cook while doing something else entirely.

 Neither comes close to conventional costs.
-Both save 83-89% on electricity vs stovetop/oven.
-The argument between them is $18.25/year.
-The argument between either of them and the stovetop is $265-$285/year.
-Pair either with a smart plug to track actual consumption.
+Both save 83-89% on electricity versus stovetop/oven in our testing.
+The difference between them is $18.25/year.
+The difference between either of them and the stovetop is $265-$285/year.
+Pair either with a smart plug with built-in energy monitoring to track per-appliance wattage to track actual consumption.

 Smart Kitchen Appliance